R4Z0R-1111/ClipCatch/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have any improvements or feature requests, feel free to:
+If you want to improve ClipCatch or add new features, follow these steps:

 1. Fork the repository.
-2. Create a new branch.
+2. Create a new branch for your feature.
-3. Submit a pull request.
+3. Submit a pull request when ready.

 ## 🔧 Technologies Used

-- **Electron** for cross-platform desktop app development.
-- **Node.js** for backend processing.
+- **Python** for backend and core functionality
+- **PyQt5** for the graphical user interface
-- **youtube-dl-exec** for video/audio downloads.
+- **yt-dlp** for YouTube video/audio downloads
+- **FFmpeg** for audio extraction and format conversion

 ## 📝 License